“Sorry, You’re Not a Winner”

-Jules looked back at him with a small smile.
+Jules looked back with a small smile.
 “It’s been all right.”

 “We should do coffee now and then.”
-Rory’s heart drilled as if a woodpecker was trapped in his chest.
-“At least, you know … kind of keep in touch.”
+Rory’s heart drilled like a woodpecker was trapped in his chest.
+“At least, you know…kind of keep in touch.”
 He knew he was toeing the line, but he had an overwhelming feeling it would pan out.

 Encouragingly, that little smile lingered on Jules’s lips.
-“I think we should quit while we’re ahead,” he said.
+“I think we should quit while we’re ahead.”

 Jules hesitated, then limped over and clasped him in a bro hug, carefully avoiding his hurt shoulder.
-Rory stood there stiffly.
+Rory stood stiffly.
 “Don’t carry it with you,” Jules murmured in his ear.
 His hair smelled faintly of Old Spice.
-“There’s no point, Rory.
-Okay?
+“There’s no point, Rory, okay?
 Just let it lie.”

 The door swung shut, clicked behind him after he left.

-Then, robotically, he went around shoving his scattered things in his duffel, tossed his key card at the nightstand without bothering to see where it landed, and went next-door to Max’s room.
+Then, robotically, he went around shoving his scattered things in his duffel.
+Tossed his key card at the nightstand, not bothering to see where it landed.
+Went next-door to Max’s room.

 “Did you find him?”
-Max asked, looking up from her perch on the bed.
-She eyed his packed bag.
+Max looked up from her perch on the bed, eyed his packed bag.
 “What’s all this?”

-Rory dropped the bag on the floor and crawled onto the bed beside her, ignoring the pain in his shoulder as he lowered her onto her back.
+Rory dropped the bag on the floor and crawled onto her bed, ignoring the pain in his shoulder as he lowered her onto her back.
 She made a little sound, slipped her arms around his neck as he kissed her.

 “Where’d this come from?”
 She gazed up at him softly.

 He kissed her again, grew painfully hard as he rutted at the little hollow between her thighs.
-She groaned and responded with needy hip-thrusts of her own.
+She groaned, responded with needy hip-thrusts of her own.

 “Hey.”
-She clamped his face between her hands for a moment, looked him in the eyes.
+She clamped his face between her hands, looked him in the eyes.
 “Are you okay?”

 Rory worked loose his belt.
 Max wriggled her way out of Jules’s old pajama shorts.
 She was already wet.
 She took him to the hilt from the first thrust.

-In the end, Rory came a little too soon, and on her stomach—a last-minute attempt at contraception—but Max didn’t breathe a word of complaint.
+In the end, Rory came too soon, and on her stomach—a last-minute attempt at contraception—but Max didn’t breathe a word of complaint.

-“That was terrible,” Rory muttered afterward, as he cuddled up to her chest and zoned out on the circus noise of Cartoon Network in the background.
+“That was terrible,” Rory muttered afterward, as he cuddled up to her chest, zoned out on the circus noise of Cartoon Network in the background.
 “I’m terrible.”